aniruddha0pandey/Kumbhakarna/README.md

 # Kumbhakarna

+This application is built for the “Code Apocalypse 4.0” Competition.
 I've used Adobe [Photoshop]("https://www.photoshop.com/") and [Extendscript Toolkit CC]("https://helpx.adobe.com/download-install/kb/creative-cloud-apps-download.html") to programmatically generate certificates from `participants.json` & `merits.json` which was generated from `saveDataToDrive.gs`.
 Always remember to select the target application, Adobe Photoshop CC 2019 in my case.

 Since JSON is not supported in Extendscript I used this pollyfill:
 ```js